-A disabled dependent child age 26 or older.
-A dependent child who is mentally or physically incapable of earning his or her own living and who is enrolled under the subscriber's individual contract will continue to be covered after he or she would otherwise lose dependent eligibility under the subscriber's individual contract, so long as the child continues to be mentally or physically incapable of earning his or her own living.
+• A disabled dependent child age 26 or older.
+A dependent child who is mentally or physically incapable of earning their own living and who is enrolled under the subscriber's individual contract will continue to be covered after they would otherwise lose dependent eligibility under the subscriber's individual contract, so long as the child continues to be mentally or physically incapable of earning their own living.
 In this case, the subscriber must make arrangements with Blue Cross and Blue Shield not more than 30 days after the date the child would normally lose eligibility.
 Also, Blue Cross and Blue Shield must be given any medical or other information that it may need to determine if the child can maintain coverage in this health plan under the subscriber's individual contract.
 From time to time, Blue Cross and Blue Shield may conduct reviews that will require a statement from the attending physician.
 This is to confirm that the child is still an eligible disabled dependent child.